What are the different types of personality disorder?

 Some people call it “narcissist personality disorder” or “narcissist personality”.
 However, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) formally called it a narcissistic personality disorder.
 The essential feature of this disorder is the long pattern of grandiosity and demand for constant admiration while lacking empathy.
 But people with narcissistic personality disorder are vulnerable to any form of criticism.

 A narcissistic personality disorder can negatively affect a person in many ways.
 A person with this mental disorder may fail in their relationship, job, academic, and financial undertakings.
 Because people with this disorder always demand attention and admiration, people may consider them self-centered.

 An avoidant personality disorder is a type of psychological disorder that is characterized by extreme anxiety about being criticized by other people.
 Thus, people with avoidant personality avoid social interaction.
 If interacting with others, they are extremely nervous, and sensitive to negative comments.
 During a conversation, they put extra care into their words not to say something that would lead to embarrassment.

 As a result, people with this condition tend to avoid jobs that require interaction with other people.
 They prefer isolated jobs such as freelancer, and or, park rangers.

-People with this disorder want to engage romantic relationship.
+People with this disorder want to engage a romantic relationship.
 However, they feel like being unworthy of such relationship.